Episode 60

 Fresh perspectives on familiar topics.

-Looking Outside is a podcast featuring conversations with influential and original thinkers from a wide range of fields, offering a fresh perspective on familiar topics.
-Hosted by futurist and marketer Joanna Lepore.
+A podcast featuring conversations with influential and original thinkers from a wide range of fields, offering a fresh perspective on familiar topics.
+Hosted by futurist and marketer Jo Lepore.

 About your host